PurdueIEEE/boilerbooks/README.md

 # boilerbooks
-The ultimate IEEE record keeping system
+The ultimate IEEE record keeping system!

-//TODO
+This program is written using PHP.
+The website is displayed using the bootstrap framework at money.krakos.net.
-Make sure server wasn't hacked! :)
+In order to properly develop code you will likely need access to the daatabase.